 Within this demand-driven circular migration project, MATCH addresses labour market shortages in four European countries; Italy, Belgium, Luxemburg and the Netherlands.
-This is achieved by enabling an estimated 210 migrants from Nigeria and Senegal to work for a period of 1-2 years in companies within sectors where specific labour shortages have been identified.
+This is achieved by enabling an estimated 105 migrants from Nigeria and Senegal to work for a period of six months to two years in companies within sectors where specific labour shortages have been identified.

 In the Netherlands, IOM works in partnership with the Netherlands-Africa Business Council (NABC), to promote existing legal pathways for highly skilled candidates from Nigeria and Senegal to work temporarily in Dutch companies; primarily within the ICT, technology and digitalization sectors.